BAkinmarin/bible-quiz-game/README.md

 ## Acknowledgements

 ### Alan Bushell
-> My mentor who provided me with constructive feedback and positive reinforcement where applicable.
+> My mentor who helped keep me on track when overthinking things and provided positive reinforcement where applicable.